oneapi-src/oneDNN/doc/advanced/int8_computations.md

 1. **Convolution** primitive.
 The source is treated as `X_s8`, which would be shifted during the execution.
 The compensation is precomputed by a reorder during quantization of the weights, and embedded into them.
-Finally, when the Intel AVX512 Instruction Set is used the reorder additionally scales the weights by 0.5 to overcome the potential overflow issue.
+Finally, when the Intel AVX2 or Intel AVX512 Instruction Set is used the reorder additionally scales the weights by 0.5 to overcome the potential overflow issue.
 During the convolution execution, the result would be re-scaled back.
 This rescaling introduces an error that might insignificantly affect the inference accuracy (compared to a platform with the Intel DL Boost Instruction Set).